uuidea/simple_data_catalog/template/README.md

 Add entries under the respective top‑level keys (`concepts`, `series`, `metrics`, `qualityMeasurements`) following the same pattern as above.

 **Tip:** Keep the YAML tidy by using the existing sections as templates.
-The `generate-datacatalog.sh` script (triggered by CI) will automatically render the yaml into the final TTL file, as well ass the published catalog
+The `generate-datacatalog.sh` script (triggered by CI) will automatically render the yaml into the final TTL file, as well ass the published catalog.

 ---